 Early Heroics

 Shorter than usual people have been part of human biological and cultural history for a very long time.
 Dwarfism has infused and enriched our culture.
-It has expanded the reach of our species (figuratively speaking that is), and it has created the possibility, that hopefully one day soon, we’ll be able to embrace the virtues of a smaller human species.
-For at least 10.000 years and probably longer, these evolutionary heroes have paved the way, and are still doing so today.
+It has expanded the reach of our species (figuratively speaking), and it has created the possibility that hopefully one day soon, we’ll be able to embrace the virtues of a smaller human species.
+For at least 10.000 years and probably longer, these evolutionary heroes paved the way, and continue to do so today.